VIDEO: Suspect escapes police custody in handcuffs

-Video from New Mexico State Police officers shows an encounter with a man accused of driving a stolen truck last month.
+Video from New Mexico State Police officers shows an encounter with a man accused of driving a stolen truck last month, KTLA sister station KRQE reports.

 Jesus Jimenez told NMSP officers his wife’s car broke down, so he borrowed the truck from a friend.